yxuansu/PandaGPT/README.md

 <img src="./online_demo.jpg" alt="PandaGPT-4" style="width: 100%; min-width: 300px; display: block; margin: auto;">
 </p>

-Example of our online demo where PandaGPT takes the input from two modalities, i.e. (1) an image of car and (2) an audio of thunderstorm.
+Demonstration of our online demo where PandaGPT takes the input from two modalities, i.e. (1) an image of car and (2) an audio of thunderstorm.
+For more generated examples of PandaGPT, please refer to our [webpage](https://panda-gpt.github.io/) or our [paper](https://github.com/yxuansu/PandaGPT/blob/main/PandaGPT.pdf).

 ****